This page was last updated in 2022.

 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is slightly higher than what is shown here.

-In addition to the low price, there is a strong financial assistance program available, and health care benefits are provided for students and families throughout the entire program (health care is the student’s expense at most schools).
+In addition to the low price, there is a strong financial assistance program available, and families throughout the entire program (health care is the student’s expense at most schools).

 When did this CRNA Program begin?